How to Preserve Tomatoes for Long Time Storage - Agrolearner.com

 There are three main methods of preserving fresh tomatoes: canning, freezing, and drying.
 Each method has its advantages and disadvantages, and the choice you make will depend on your preferences and the equipment available.

-Read Also: How To Preserve Sweet Potatoes For Long Time Storage
+Read Also: [Beginners Guide] How To Process Potatoes Flour

 #1.
 Canning